A0-Z1/backup/README.md

 backup will archive and compress everything specified in the configuration file (recursively), and then save the archive in /mnt/backup_dir/YYYY_MM_DD_backup.tar.gz.
-If the configuration file is empty, backup will prompt just backup the entire filesystem starting from \$HOME.
-If the -f flag is missing, it defaults to \$HOME
+If the configuration file is empty, backup will just backup the entire filesystem starting from \$HOME.
+If the -f flag is missing, it defaults to \$HOME.

-You can specify a different configuration file with -c flag, or you can list the files and directories to backups as a comma separated list with the -i flag.
+You can specify a different configuration file with -c flag, or you can list the files and directories to backup as a comma separated list with the -i flag.

 Remember that for both the -c and -f flag, you must specify absolute paths.